 - Meat and veggies

-As always, look for the complete printable recipe at the end of this post.
+As always, look for the printable recipe at the end of this post with complete instructions, measurements, and nutrition information.

 - Shrimp: Frozen or fresh, you’ll need one pound of raw peeled and deveined shrimp, with tails off.
 Shrimp is a healthy protein that is low in calories.